IdleRPGBot/rateway/USER_GUIDE.md

 ## Sending gateway commands

 To send commands to the gateway, you can send a message to the rateway-_i_ exchange.
-The routing key **must** be `gateway` and it expects a header in the message called `shard_id` that equals the shard to send a command to.
+The routing key **must** be `gateway` and it expects a header in the message called `shard_id` (an integer) that equals the shard to send a command to.
 The message body should be JSON and will be forwarded to Discord, refer [to their Documentation for the JSON format](https://discord.com/developers/docs/topics/gateway#commands-and-events-gateway-commands).

 ## Querying the cache